Sky lobby

 A sky lobby is an intermediate interchange floor in a skyscraper where people can change from an express elevator that stops only at the sky lobby to a local elevator that stops at a subset of higher floors.

-Early uses of the sky lobby include the original Twin Towers of the World Trade Center and 875 North Michigan Avenue in Chicago.
+Early uses of the sky lobby include the original Twin Towers of the World Trade Center and 875 North Michigan Avenue (John Hancock Center) in Chicago.